 Requests for Information

-The Graduate School’s Request for Information Form on our website implements a workflow that includes a notification to departments that a student has shown interest in their program(s).
+The Graduate School’s Request for Information Form implements a workflow that includes a notification to departments that a student has shown interest in their program(s).
 We encourage departments to follow up on these requests.
-The Graduate School, through 8 emails, supplies the prospects with generic information about graduate school at WSU, financing, housing, insurance, and research.
+The Graduate School has also designed an email campaign to these students providing generic information about WSU and graduate school.
 The departments have the opportunity to recruit students who have already shown interest in their program.
 The Graduate School receives from 90 to 250 requests for information each month.